 If you don’t wish to join the Nenets on their annual migration trips, we’d have to say the best time of the year to visit Yamal is during the end of March through to early April.
 This is the time when the nomadic Nenets from across the Yamal Peninsula travel in their family groups to celebrate the one-day Reindeer Herder’s Festival.
-Held annually in Salekhard and Arsarka (the two major towns within the Yamalo-Nenets Arctic region), the festival usually takes place on the last Saturday of March (in Salekhard) and the 1st Saturday of April (in Aksarka village).
+Held annually in different cities and villages of Yamal, the festival usually takes place on the last Saturday of March (in Salekhard) and the 1st Saturday of April (in Aksarka village).

 For the Nenets people, a festival day is a major event.
 Herders from all over the tundra bring their families to town to sell their crafts and other wares, meet with friends and compete in rough-and-tumble contents of physical skill.
 Events held on the day include reindeer wrangling, sledge races, axe throwing and tug-of-war.
 Wandering the festival grounds, you’ll be able to pop inside the specially erected chums and taste unique Arctic delicacies such as stroganina (cloudberry jam).
 The Nenets women cut striking figures against the pure white snow, dressed in their brightly coloured traditional outfits.